Niall-J-Murray/java-js-browser-chat-app/README.md

-A basic web chat app built on Thymeleaf and Spring Boot, using Java on server side and JavaScript on front-end.
+Web chat app built on Thymeleaf and Spring Boot, using Java on server side and JavaScript on front-end.